kietnt124/expense-tracker/README.md

     expenses.py
     ```

-2. Follow the menu prompts to add, view, and manage your expenses.
+2. Follow the menu prompts to add, view, and manage expenses.

 ## Planned Features